huythong267/Game_and_AI/Project 3 Chess Game/Readme.md

 # Objects: Bishop, King, Knight, Pawn, Queen, Rook

-First, we need to have a top-level data to manage all the objects in the chess game
+First, we need to have a top-level data **self.board** to manage all the objects in the chess game

 ```python
 class Chess():